Discover natural beauty in Sligo

 Voyage through the tranquil scenery of Lough Gill with a cruise on the Rose of Innisfree.
 Setting sail from Sligo town, the 72-seater boat makes its way along the Garavogue and out to beautiful Lough Gill, the town fading into the landscape as you’re transported to utter calm.
 Enjoy tea and homemade scones as you sail past ‘The Lake Isle of Innisfree’ - the inspiration for the famous poem by W.B.
 Yeats.
 Sailings go year-round thanks to the all-weather boat and kids under four go for free.

-When you’re entertaining the whole family on a holiday at home, Yeats County is a great place to visit.
-After your break to scenic Sligo, you'll soon want to plan a return trip.
+When you’re entertaining the whole family on a holiday at home, Yeats Country is a great place to visit.
+See our Sligo destination page where you’ll get lots of ideas for family friendly experiences and day trips in this scenic county.